 Aid Stations will be stocked with water, electrolyte drink, potatoes, oranges, bananas, chips, m&ms, pretzels, pb&j sandwiches, Coke, V-8, and soup.
 Electrolyte tablets WILL NOT be available.

-Kentucky Camp – mile 25 and Finish: Hamburgers and hot dogs will be available from noon on.
+Kentucky Camp – Start/Finish: Hamburgers and other food items will be available from noon on.